dexter-chung/dexter-chung.github.io/essays/reflection.md

 # Design Patterns

 Lastly the other thing I learned from this course is the approach of Design Patterns.
-In which
+In which is the approach of making solutions to commonly occuring problems.
+Some commonly occuring problems could be installing the correct dependencies for making a new project.
+It helps get rid of the tedious process of having to come up with a solution yourself when one already exists.